syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Populating-Events.md

 ![Inline Events in Xamarin.Android Calendar](images/xamarin.android-calendar-inline_events.png)

-N> By default SfCalendar manipulation is based on Java.Util.Calendar date settings.
-In Android Calendar Month January is start from Zero.
-So, When you set date you need to pass the actual number compare to Android Calendar.
+N> By default, the SfCalendar manipulation is based on Java.Util.Calendar date settings.
+In Android Calendar Month, January starts from Zero.
+So, When you set a date you need to pass the actual number compare to the Android Calendar.

 ## Customize inline/agenda view appearance

-You can customize the inline item view by [OnInlineItemLoaded](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~InlineItemLoaded_EV.html) event using in `SfCalendar` and you can get the details of appointment from the `CalendarInlineEvent` property, the custom view can be set to `View` property of [InlineItemLoadedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.InlineItemLoadedEventArgs.html) argument.
+You can customize the inline item view by using the [OnInlineItemLoaded](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~InlineItemLoaded_EV.html) event in `SfCalendar` and you can get the details of appointment from the `CalendarInlineEvent` property, the custom view can be set to the `View` property of the [InlineItemLoadedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.InlineItemLoadedEventArgs.html) argument.

 {% highlight c# %}